All medications you take while in the hospital are prescribed by your physician,

 Preventing Medication Errors

 By taking part in your own care, you can help the members of your health

 - Be sure your physician(s) and nurses know what medications you have been

 taking, including prescription drugs, over-the-counter medications, herbal

 and vitamin supplements, natural remedies and recreational drugs.

-- Be sure all of your doctors know of any allergies you may have to medications,
+- Be sure all of your physicians and nurses know of any allergies you may

 - When you are brought medications or IV fluids, ask your health care provider